John Calhoun Dickenson: Career

 John Dickenson owned a large estate on the New River and also with Ezra Nuckolls operated stores at Old Town, Elk Creek and Bridle Creek, all in Grayson County.
 The merchants hauled provisions from Lynchburg using the James River Canal as well as wagons.
 By the 1860 U.S. census, he was one of the county's richest men, with real estate worth $35,500 and personal property (including slaves) worth $28,750.

 Grayson County voters elected Col. John C. Dickenson to be their clerk in 1849 and he was re-elected numerous times until resigning after 11 years.
 After serving (part-time) as a legislator for 14 years (8 of them in the Virginia Senate), Dickenson also served as Magistrate and as chairman of Grayson county.
 He was a Democrat, casting his first vote in 1836.

 Grayson County voters elected Dickenson to represent them in the Virginia House of Delegates in 1853 and re-elected him twice.
 In 1859 Samuel McCamant replaced him in the lower house, as voters in Carroll, Floyd, Grayson, Montgomery and Pulaski Counties elected John Dickenson to the Virginia Senate (where he replaced Harvey Deskins).
 Although too old to serve in the military during the American Civil War, two of his sons fought for the Confederacy.
 Dickenson later estimated that he gave $20,000 to Confederate soldiers' families during that conflict, plus lost about $50,000 in livestock and meat to support troops as well as "lost about 40 likely Negroes by Lincoln's free proclamation."
-In 1863, voters elected Confederate veteranJames Craig Taylor to replace Dickenson in the Virginia Senate until the Commonwealth surrendered.
+In 1863, voters elected Confederate veteran James Craig Taylor to replace Dickenson in the Virginia Senate until the Commonwealth surrendered.

 Voters from Carroll, Grayson and Wythe Counties returned Dickenson to the State Senate in 1874, where he replaced Confederate veteran Abner W. C. Nowlin.
 Dickenson was re-elected in 1877, but replaced in the Senate beginning in 1879 by Peyton G. Hale.

 Death and legacy

 Dickenson later attributed his success in life to the industry and energy he put into it.
-He died in Grayson County on July 17, 1890 and was buried in the family graveyard in what is now Riverside, Virginia.
+He died in Grayson County on July 17, 1890, and was buried in the family graveyard in what is now Riverside, Virginia.
 Dickenson County, Virginia, formed in 1880, was supposedly named after his relative William J. Dickenson who represented Buchanon, Russell and Wise Counties during the American Civil War.